bastiaanterhorst/sauna-automation/README.md

 **[automations.yaml](home_assistant/automations.yaml)** configures all behavior.
 This file sets up listening for button presses on the Hue Dimmer Switch, turning the software thermostat on or off.
 It also manages the state variable I just mentioned, setting it when the sauna reaches the right temperature, and resetting it when appropriate.

-# In action
+# Conclusion

-asdf
+The described setup allows me to easily control my sauna using a few simple physical buttons, as well as control it remotely using the Home app or Siri.
+Besides automation, having a reliable thermostat is hugely helpful in making sure I don't slowly roast myself.
+Finally, knowing that if Home Assistant breaks, I can still control the sauna using a hardware button on the switch itself is a comforting thought.

 # Other bits

 Other completely superfluous stuff I did, just for kicks:
 1. Add a little [script](home_assistant/scripts.yaml) that announces the current sauna temperature over Sonos, and add an [automation](home_assistant/automations.yaml) to do so when the sauna reaches the desired temperature.
-2. Add the InfluxDB addon for Home Assistant for more powerful graphing abilities
+2. Add the InfluxDB addon for Home Assistant for more powerful graphing abilities.
+This allows for easy inspection of the temperature slope to fine tune thermostat properties.
 ![InfluxDB graph](images/influx.png)
 3. Add a fake smoke detector in Home Assistant that is triggered when the sauna reaches the desired temperature.
 This is neat because smoke detectors are the only sensors that can send push notifications with HomeKit.
 Check out the [config](home_assistant/configuration.yaml) on how this works.

 ![Smoke detected notification](images/smoke-detected.jpeg)

-# Prior art
+# Inspiration

 This project was heavily inspired by [William Henderson's SaunaKit](https://github.com/quicklywilliam/saunakit), from the use of the heavy duty switch, to using Home Assistant, to taking a smoke detector to get an alert when the sauna is ready.
 Thanks!